- Bupa Platinum consultant

 About me

-Dr Mark Hudson-Peacock is a Consultant Dermatologist and Clinical Lead for the Canterbury Skin and Laser Clinic, as well as the CMO for The Dermatology Partnership, the largest Consultant Dermatologist-led private clinic group in the UK.
+Dr Mark Hudson-Peacock is a Consultant Dermatologist and Clinical Lead for the Canterbury Skin and Laser Clinic.
 He was a Senior Consultant Dermatologist and clinical lead in the East Kent Hospitals University NHS Foundation Trust, a post he held from January 1996 until January 2014, when he left to focus his energy to bring a new medical treatment to the NHS for internal haemorrhoids called eXroid Electrotherapy, which is now available across the country and internationally.
-He is a general dermatologist with a specialist interest in skin surgery and laser surgery, plus has an interest in proctology (including pruritus ani, anal tags, fissures and both internal and external haemorrhoids etc).
+He is a general dermatologist with a specialist interest in skin surgery and laser surgery, plus has an interest in proctology (including pruritus ani, anal tags, fissures and both internal and external haemorrhoids).

 Dr Mark graduated from the University of Wales College of Medicine (UWCM) in 1987, having gained a degree in biochemistry in 1984.
 He was awarded the first Geoffrey Hodgson dermatology prize to be awarded by the UWCM, and this inspired him to follow dermatology as his career choice.
 He gained his Membership of the Royal College of Physicians (MRCP) in March 1990, and was awarded his fellowship from the same college (FRCP) in 2000.
 He gained further training in dermatological and laser surgery in Europe and North America, specific training in the art of sclerotherapy in Toronto and trained in the treatment of internal haemorrhoids using Direct Current Electrotherapy (eXroid) in Tampa, Florida.